MMBazel/SmallData-FireworksAI-Workshop/README.md

-# Fireworks AI Workshop: [Workshop Title]
+# Fireworks AI Workshop: Building and Deploying Compound AI Systems

-Welcome to the repository for the **[Workshop Title]** on Fireworks AI!
+Welcome to the repository for the **Building and Deploying Compound AI Systems** workshop on Fireworks AI!
 This repo contains all the materials, code, and resources you'll need to follow along during the workshop.

 ## Table of Contents
 1. [Overview](#overview)